Canada United Small Business Relief Fund

-- One application per ownership group.
+- One application per ownership or common ownership group.
 If more than one application is submitted, any subsequent submission after the first time-stamped application will automatically be rejected.

 - Have $1,000,000 of commercial general liability insurance (self reported).
 Not receiving any other contributions from public funds towards the specific activities contained in the funding application.
 Applicants that received funding from another government source must provide details including the exact amount, source of funds and how the funds contributed to the expenditures noted in the budget section of the application.

-- Must submit the company’s sales tax (GST/HST) registration document or a recent sales tax (GST/HST) filing and one of the following documents:
+- Must submit the company’s recent sales tax (GST/HST) filing within the past year and one of the following documents: